katekostina/katekostina/README.md

 **About me as a person:**
 <br />
 <br />
-🖤 &nbsp;&nbsp; I am a problem solver with love for aesthetics. <br />
+🖤 &nbsp;&nbsp; I am a problem solver with a love for aesthetics. <br />
 🧠 &nbsp;&nbsp; Logic, patience, communication, and attention to detail are my underlying strengths.<br />
 💡 &nbsp;&nbsp; I am into: planning, building structures, thinking in systems, puzzles, and learning new technologies.<br />
 🌲 &nbsp;&nbsp; To recharge I prefer hiking in the forest or skiing.<br />